 Factory charge pipes are a common failure point on many modern turbo BMW engines.
 A charge pipe (CP) is in part responsible for carrying charge air (boosted air) to the cylinders.
 Unfortunately, BMW decided to use a thin, weak plastic charge pipe.
 The N20 CP is prone to cracking and ultimately failing at higher than stock boost.
 It’s also not unheard of for the charge pipe to fail at stock boost.
 Enter upgraded charge pipes.
-In this guide, we will examine some of the best charge pipe upgrades for the N20 engine.
+In this guide, we will examine some of the best N20 charge pipe upgrades.

 *These charge pipes will fit both the N20 and N26 engine.
 We will mostly reference the N20 throughout the post, however this guide also applies to the N26.

 N20 Engine Modification & Tuning Course

 From tuning to bolt-on mods to turbo upgrades and everything in between.
 Learn how to build a 350whp+ N20/N26.